|►► Site guide

 propose concerts of chamber music, soloists, piano recitals, small

 One area that has made an effort to provide a

-programme of concerts is the High valley of the
+programme of concerts is the south of the Jura

 mountains, in eastern France, which each year proposes a programme